Right to study

 Degrees in the University of the Arts Helsinki, duration of studies and applying extension for the study time.
 Changing, losing, or renouncing of the right to study.
 Continued right to study after graduation.

-A student is, at any given time, entitled to only one right to pursue a degree at the University of the Arts.
-When a student accepts a new right to pursue a degree at the University of the Arts Helsinki, he/she forfeits any prior right to study at the University.
-For a special reason, the rector may grant an exception to the rule of one study right.
+A student may, at any given time, have only one right to pursue a degree at the University of the Arts Helsinki.
+When accepting a new right to pursue a degree at the University of the Arts Helsinki, the student forfeits any prior study right at the University of the Arts Helsinki.
+Only for a special reason may the rector grant an exception to the rule on one study right.

 Degrees in the University of the Arts Helsinki